 Rec, Spa, Premium Amenities

 Take time to pamper yourself with a visit to the full-service spa.
-You can take advantage of recreational amenities such as a nightclub, a complimentary water park, and a health club.
-Additional amenities include wireless Internet access (surcharge), babysitting/childcare (surcharge), and shopping on site.
+If you're looking for recreational opportunities, you'll find a nightclub, a complimentary water park, and a health club.
+Additional features include wireless Internet access (surcharge), babysitting/childcare (surcharge), and shopping on site.

 This resort is all inclusive.
 Rates include meals and beverages at onsite dining establishments.
 Charges may be applied for dining at some restaurants, special dinners and dishes, some beverages, and other amenities.

 Grab a bite to eat at one of the resort's dining establishments, which include 5 restaurants and a coffee shop/café.
 Relax with a refreshing drink at a beach bar, a poolside bar, or one of 5 bars/lounges.
 A complimentary breakfast is included.

 Featured amenities include multilingual staff and luggage storage.
 Event facilities at this resort consist of conference space and meeting rooms.
 Free self parking is available onsite.